Chapter 4 : Kidnapped

 “Who knows!”
 She threw her arms in the air.
 “He maybe could have gotten me out of this life I live!”

 “Persia, let me remind you, your father was city folk.
 And where is he now?”
-Ramsey growled.
+Ramsey demanded.
 “He abandoned you and your mother.
 They cannot be trusted.”

 “Are you implying I should be wed off to a gypsy man?”

 Ramsey’s dark eyes twinkled, flickering slightly lighter for a second.
 “Yes.
 I won’t abandon you.
 I’ve been here this entire time, through it all.
 For Ra’s sake!”